Legal blog

 Frequently asked questions

-Can I file the motion to reopen myself?
+Can I file the motion to reopen proceedings myself?

-No. The motion must be drafted and signed by a radca prawny or attorney — this is a statutory requirement.
-A motion filed personally will be left unexamined.
+No. The motion to reopen is subject to mandatory attorney representation — it must be drafted and signed by a radca prawny (legal counsel) or advocate.
+A motion filed on your own will be left unexamined once the call to cure the defect proves ineffective.

-How much time do I have to reopen a case?
+How much time do I have to reopen a fiscal criminal case?

-A motion in favour of the convicted person is not time-limited — even years later and after serving the sentence.
-Reopening to the detriment is possible only within a short statutory period.
+A motion in favour of the convicted person is not limited by any deadline — it can be filed even years later and after the sentence has been served.
+Reopening to the detriment is possible only exceptionally, within a short statutory period from the moment the ruling became final.

-I received a penal order in a fiscal case — what should I do?
+I received a penal order in a KKS case — what should I do?

 You have 7 days from service to file an objection.
-The order then loses force and the case is heard anew.
-If you missed the deadline through no fault of your own, you can move to restore it.
+Once it is filed, the penal order loses force and the case goes to a hearing, where a full defence can be conducted.
+If the deadline passed through no fault of your own, you can move to have it restored.

 Does reopening suspend execution of the sentence?

-Not automatically — but the court may suspend execution upon a motion, which we usually file together with the main application.
+Not automatically — but the court may suspend execution of the ruling once the motion to reopen has been filed.
+We usually file such a motion for suspension together with the main application.

 Related articles